On I List of Movie Reviews

 idiot.
 His one-liners sometimes stink and are corny.
 Unsurprisingly, Richard Grieco's career didn't take off like

 The plot isn't bad but needs work.
 There should be more mystery added to the intrigue.
-The last half hour is
+Strange is that when X-ray

-All in all, If Looks Could Kill is sometimes fun, enjoyable, and wacky, but If Stupidity Could Kill
+All in all, If Looks Could Kill is sometimes fun, enjoyable, and wacky but needs to be edgy.